 Tip #1: Define each term

 Tip #2: Explain their difference

 Accounting is recording, capturing, classifying, analyzing, and presenting financial records.
-On the other hand, auditing is the process of critical examination of financial records for a company or an organization.
-While accounting is a daily task, auditing is not always performed every day.
+On the other hand, auditing is the critical examination of financial records for a company or an organization.
+While accounting is a daily task, auditing is not always performed daily.

 14. Why Do You Want to Leave Your Current Position?